leipero/QEMU-VM/README.md

 - Simplify script and make less assumptions.
 - Add wayland support.
 - Automatic vBIOS extraction etc..
-- Removal of MacOS script and creation of blueprint for it.

 ## Actual passthrough and VMs scripts author
 https://gitlab.com/YuriAlek/vfio